The SUI Token

 Sui’s native asset is called SUI and we generally use the capitalized version of SUI to distinguish the token from the Sui platform.

 The total supply of SUI is capped at 10,000,000,000 (i.e. ten billion tokens).
-A share of SUI’s total supply will be liquid at mainnet launch, with the remaining tokens vesting over the coming years or distributed as future stake reward subsidies.
-Each SUI token is divisible up to a large number of decimal places.
+A share of SUI’s total supply will be liquid at Mainnet launch, with the remaining tokens vesting over the coming years or distributed as future stake reward subsidies.

 The SUI token serves four purposes on the Sui platform:

-- SUI can be staked within an epoch in order to participate in the proof-of-stake mechanism.
+- Users can stake SUI to participate in the proof-of-stake mechanism.

 - SUI is the asset denomination needed for paying the gas fees required to execute and store transactions or other operations on the Sui platform.